Kipitup/42-Corewar/README.md

 • Algorithms & AI

 Developped for Linux type distributions.
-(It might work on OS, otherwise I will make some modifications later on).
+(It might work on OS, otherwise I may do modifications later on).

 ## How to use